codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 helm uninstall example-qa -n qa
 ```

-Note that for this guide all 3 environments are running on the same cluster.
-In a real application you should use a separate cluster for production and never mix production and non-production workloads.
+Note that for this guide, all three environments run on the same cluster.
+In a real application, you should use a separate cluster for production, and never mix production and non-production workloads.
 Also notice that the chart refers to the `latest` tag of the application container which is **NOT** a recommended practice.
 In a real application the chart should specify a specific tag that is versioned.

 ## Basic deployment pipeline for different environments

 Now that we have seen how manual deployment works, let's automate the whole process with Codefresh.
-We [will create a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/) that:
+We [will create a pipeline]({{site.baseurl}}/docs/pipelines/pipelines/) that:

 1. Deploys all commits to the `master` branch in the production environment
 1. Deploys all other commits to the staging environment